Scribd’s lightweight alternative to PDF files to display rigidly

 webpages.
 Basically they use a hunk of JavaScript to invoke a little Adobe Flash

 program that fetches bits of the document as needed from the Scribd server.
-It
+It can

-this odd approach is speed.
+approach is speed.

-the HTML you need to embed ballons astoundingly.
-Here is what you might embed on
+to embed balloons astoundingly.
+Here is what you might embed on your web page to

-your web page to display a sample iPaper document hosted on the Scribd server.
+display a sample iPaper document hosted on the Scribd server.
+It could be embedded on

-It could be embedded on any webpage, not just one on the author’s website.
+any webpage, not just one on the author’s website.